AlmazAleksandrov/class11-11/README.md

 ```

 #### Comment:
-More optimal code, cost one cycle.
+More optimal code, more aesthetically pleasing.

 ### Task 8kyu: